artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 issuing the philatelic records."
-(RAD 12.3B1) "For all units possessing a denomination (e.g., postage stamps, revenue stamps, postal stationery items), give the denomination in a standardized format, recording the denomination number in arabic numerals followed by the name of the currency unit.
+(RAD 12.3B1) "For all units possessing a denomination (e.g., postage stamps, revenue stamps, postal stationery items), give the denomination in a standardized format, recording the denomination number in Arabic numerals followed by the name of the currency unit.
 Include a denomination statement even if the denomination is already recorded as part of the title proper or other title information."
 (RAD 12.3C1)